vmchale/kempe/README.md

     was after the jumps (no pattern match exhaustiveness checker)
   * Can't export or call C functions with more than 6 arguments; can't accept or export large arguments (i.e. structs) passed by value.
+  * Sizing for ADTs is not as rigorous as it should be.